NKID00/redstone-computer-utilities/README.md

 ### Scripts (not fully implemented yet)

-Scripts can read or write interfaces.
-Currently scripts can only be written in Python.
+Scripts can read or write interfaces and response to specific events (e.g. gametick, data change, called from other scripts).
+See [docs/Scripts.md](./docs/Scripts.md) for details.

 ### Commands (not fully implemented yet)